UCLA-CS-131/handbook/getting-started.md

 cd autograder-experimental
 ```

-You can now do a variety of actions, including running the autograder locally:
+You can now do a variety of actions.
+To run the autograder locally (*after* adding your own version of `interpreter*.py` to grade against):

 ```sh
 $ python3 tester.py 3 # grading version 3 of the project